benessilfie/EarthFund-Clone/README.md

 # Responsive Footer

-This is a simple hero section built to be
+This is a simple hero section built to be responsive

 ## Desktop View